 Last Seen & Online

 In this section, you can define who can see when your child was last online or if they’re currently online.
 We suggest you set ‘Last seen’ to ‘My contacts’ and ‘I’m online’ to ‘Same as last seen’.

 Here, you can define who can see your child’s profile photo.
 We suggest setting it to ‘My contacts’ so that strangers can’t tell the account belongs to a child.

 By default, all your child’s contacts can see your child’s status updates.
-However, if there are certain people in your child’s contact list whom you wish not to see the updates, you can set it to ‘My contacts except…’ and select the unwelcomed people.
+However, if there are individual contacts whom you wish not to see the updates, you can set it to ‘My contacts except…’ and select the unwelcome people.
 Or if you want only selected people to see them, set it to ‘Only share with…’ and select the welcomed people.

 Default Message Timer

 By default, messages remain there unless your child removes them.
 However, in this section, your child can set messages to disappear after a specific time automatically.
 As a matter of fact, this is one setting that neither you nor your child should touch.
 If your child’s messages disappear, you wouldn’t be able to review them if you ever need to.

 In this section, you can define who can add your child to groups.
 We suggest setting it to ‘My contacts’ or ‘My contacts except…’.